 The title song for this film, "Dance Into the Fire (A View To A Kill)", was the last song recorded by the rock group Duran Duran before the band briefly split up.
 According to the sleeve notes for this movie's CD soundtrack, as a joke, composer John Barry used the melody from this song in the score for the scene where James Bond and Stacy Sutton escape from the fire in San Francisco City Hall.
 The lead singer, Simon Le Bon of Duran Duran, shares a surname with Sir Otto Le Bon, ancestor of James Bond mentioned in On Her Majesty's Secret Service (1969).
 At the end of the music video for this song, Simon Le Bon says: "Bon.
 Simon Le Bon" like the famous Bond catchphrase of the film series, "Bond.
 James Bond".
 Coincidentally, the Danish title for the earlier James Bond movie Thunderball (1965) was actually called "Agent 007 Into The Fire."

-Together, both Paris and the Eiffel Tower were a major location for this James Bond movie.
+Together, Paris and the Eiffel Tower were major locations for this movie.
 But it wasn't the first time they had been used in an EON Productions official James Bond film.
-Paris was seen in the opening scenes of Thunderball (1965) which included a long-shot of the Eiffel Tower.
+Paris was seen in the opening scenes of Thunderball (1965) which included a long shot of the Eiffel Tower.

-When 007 meets his CIA contact (Chuck Lee) in San Francisco - there is a reference to a South African mining accident.
-Roger Moore previously starred in Gold (1974) where he portrayed a gold mine general manager who uncovers a plot to stage a gold mining accident (with a plot similar to Goldfinger (1964)).
+When 007 meets his C.I.A. contact (Chuck Lee) in San Francisco, there is a reference to a South African mining accident.
+Sir Roger Moore previously starred in Gold (1974), where he portrayed a gold mine General Manager, who uncovers a plot to stage a gold mining accident (with a plot similar to Goldfinger (1964)).

 Two classical pieces of music are excerpted in the movie.
 The piece of classical music heard during the French château sequence was Antonio Vivaldi's "The Four Seasons" (Italian title is Le quattro stagioni).
 The piece of music heard during the hot tub sequence was classical music composed by Pyotr Ilyich Tchaikovsky.
 Neither piece of music though is included on the movie's soundtrack album as they are only excerpted for the movie.